-Annual or bi-annual eye exams are often called “routine” eye exams.
-Whether an exam is “routine” or not is frequently a distinction for insurance coverage rather than a medical issue.
-Vision Associates’ yearly exams are Comprehensive Eye Exams, and to Vision Associates, routine and comprehensive are one and the same.
-All our patients are treated the same regardless of their insurance.
+Periodic eye exams are an important step toward preventing and detecting eye disease in the early stages.
+Annual or bi-annual eye exams are often called routine eye exams.
+Whether an exam is routine or not is frequently a distinction for insurance coverage rather than a medical issue.
+Vision Associates’ yearly exams are comprehensive eye exams and all of our patients are treated the same, regardless of their insurance.

-Depending what the doctor finds during your examination, he or she will determine if any further appointments are necessary.
+Depending on what the doctor finds during your comprehensive eye exam, he or she will determine if any further appointments are necessary.

 Check your Insurance Prior to Your Appointment